abhmishr1/HIP/docs/how-to/performance_guidelines.rst

-To synchronize all threads in a block, use ``__syncthreads()``. ``__syncthreads()`` ensures that, all threads reach the same point in the code and can access shared memory after reaching that point. is visible to all threads after the point of synchronization.
+To synchronize all threads in a block, use ``__syncthreads()``. ``__syncthreads()`` ensures that, all threads reach the same point in the code and can access shared memory after reaching that point.

 An alternative way to synchronize is to use streams.
 Different streams can execute commands either without following a specific order or concurrently.
 This is why streams allow more fine-grained control over the execution order of commands, which can be beneficial in certain scenarios.